All art and design courses are based and delivered in specialist art and design studios or workshops at Edinburgh College of Art.

 Models work to the direction of the tutor and a number of courtesies are expected to enable the models to carry out their work.

-For our weekly courses from September to May, we are not able to offer storage for your work or materials while you study with us except for some specialist courses such as Glass Design.
+For our weekly courses from September to May, we are not able to offer storage for your work or materials while you study with us except for some specialist courses such as glass design and clay work.
 Your materials and work must be removed each week.
-Where storage is available for subjects such as Glass Design, your tutor will give you details during the course.
+Where storage is available, your tutor will give you details during the course.
 For our intensive five day summer courses, you may leave work in the studio or workshop each day (at your own risk) but all work and materials must be removed at the end of the final day of your course.
 Alternatively, summer programme students can be allocated a locker for the duration of your course.
-Full details in the Student Handbook.
+Full details in the Student Handbook (see above).